Hit and Run Crimes in Pinellas County

 Attorney for Hit and Run Crimes in Pinellas County, FL

-After a crash, it is always better to remain at the scene until you have exchanged information or called for the police.
-If you made a mistake by leaving the scene, then a criminal investigation has already begun.
+After a crash, it is always better to remain at the scene until you have exchanged information or called the police.
+If you made a mistake by leaving the scene, a criminal investigation has already begun.
+Don’t compound your first mistake by trying to represent yourself.
+Instead, call an attorney at Sammis Law Firm for help.

-If the police have enough evidence to locate the vehicle or driver that left the scene, then we can contact the investigating officer before they come to your home or place of business for questioning.
+If the police have enough evidence to locate the vehicle or driver that left the scene, we can contact the investigating officer before they come to your home or place of business for questioning.
 Depending on the circumstances, we can help you obtain a copy of the crash report and report the accident to your insurance company.

 Our goal in these cases is to help our client avoid an arrest or criminal prosecution.
 If the authorities have already charged you with a crime, we can represent you at each stage of the case.